pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

 - **For the VS Code Tanzu App Accelerator extension:**
   There is a new setting under **Tanzu Application Accelerator**.
-If you select the **Use Local Server instead of Developer Portal"** check box, the plug-in shows available accelerators from the local engine server you started in [Install the local engine server](#install-local-engine-server) earlier.
+If you select the **Use Local Server instead of Developer Portal** check box, the plug-in shows available accelerators from the local engine server you started in [Install the local engine server](#install-local-engine-server) earlier.
   You can use them in the same way that you use accelerators loaded from Tanzu Developer Portal.